Prayer Fuel

 Exodus 2:23-25

-And it came to pass in process of time, that the king of Egypt died: and the children of Israel sighed by reason of the bondage, and they cried, and their cry came up unto God by reason of the bondage.
+During those many days the king of Egypt died, and the people of Israel groaned because of their slavery and cried out for help.
+Their cry for rescue from slavery came up to God.
 And God heard their groaning, and God remembered his covenant with Abraham, with Isaac, and with Jacob.
-And God looked upon the children of Israel, and God had respect unto them.
+God saw the people of Israel—and God knew.

 Exodus 3:1-14